-GOAL E1 Orange County shall develop and retain a globally competitive workforce that supports the needs of both present and nascent industries.
-OBJ E1.1 Orange County shall promote educational opportunities in the sciences at elementary school level.
+GOAL E1 Orange County shall develop and retain a globally competitive workforce that supports the needs of both present and nascentemerging industries.
+Changes are recommended to improve readability.
+OBJ E1.1 Orange County shall promote educational opportunities in the sciences at elementary and middle school levels.
 POLICIES E1.1.1 Promote the creation of science summer camps and other experiences that could spur interest in scientific endeavors in school-aged children.
-E1 1.2 Work with the Orange County School Board to create science-based curricula at the middle school level.
-OBJ E1.2 Orange County shall promote continuing education efforts to foster workforce containing latest skills.
-POLICIES E1.2.1 Promote employer activities that increase English language literacy for the local workforce.
-E1.2.2 Supplement existing higher education programs with more non-degree training and continuing education.
-OBJ E1.3 Orange County shall work to retain post-graduate science students in Orange County or the region.
-POLICIES E1.3.1 Promote the creation of post-doctoral fellowships and internships within the private sector.
-E1.3.2 Support the expansion of research centers that focus on technology commercialization and entrepreneurship.
-GOAL E2 Orange County shall promote a stronger connection between land use policies and economic decisions.
-OBJ E2.1 Orange County shall promote the use and protection of industrial land.
-POLICIES E2.1.1 The Future Land Use Map shall reflect appropriate locations for industrial use.
-Potentially incompatible land use designations, such as residential or neighborhood commercial, shall not be established adjacent to industrial land use designations.
-Proposed land use changes from industrial to residential or commercial shall be evaluated in the context of potential impacts to long-term viability of surrounding industrial uses.
-Proposed industrial land use changes shall be evaluated relative to the need to maintain adequate industrial sites to serve the projected market demand and corresponding needs for job creation and economic development, consistent with FLU1.4.16 (Amended 10/10, Ord.
-2010-13) E2.1.2 Orange County seeks to retain an adequate supply of Industrial lands, especially larger tracts that support new research and/or industrial parks and employment centers, during the 2030 planning horizon, consistent with the findings of the County's most current Industrial Capacity Analysis and the desire to maintain a positive jobs to housing balance within the County.
-Further, amendments to DRIs or PDs that have the effect of reducing industrial lands in these submarkets should be discouraged, consistent with FLU1.4.17.
-(Amended 10/10, Ord.
-2010-13).
+E1 1.2 RESERVED Work with the Orange County School Board to create science based curricula at the middle school level.
+Staff recommends deleting the policy and combining it with the objective.
+OBJ E1.2 Orange County shall promote continuing education efforts to foster a workforce containing with the latest skills.
+Changes recommended to improve readability.
+POLICIES E1.2.1 Promote-The County shall promote employer activities that increase English language literacy for the local workforce.
+E1.2.2 The County shall Supplement support existing higher education programs with more non-degree training and continuing education.
+Recommend revising the policy to" support" instead of "supplement".
+OBJ E1.3 Orange County shall work to retain post- graduate science students in Orange County or the region. з иррієтієті .
+POLICIES E1.3.1 Promote-The County shall promote the creation of post-doctoral fellowships and internships within the private sector.
+E1.3.2 Support-The County shall support the expansion of research centers that focus on technology commercialization and entrepreneurship.